Gene Roddenberry: Religious views

-Roddenberry was raised a Southern Baptist; however, as an adult, he rejected religion, and considered himself a humanist.
+Roddenberry grew up a Southern Baptist; however, as an adult, he rejected religion, and considered himself a humanist.
 He began questioning religion around the age of 14, and came to the conclusion that it was "nonsense".
 As a child, he served in the choir at his local church, but often substituted lyrics as he sang hymns.
 Early in his writing career, he received an award from the American Baptist Convention for "skillfully writing Christian truth and the application of Christian principles into commercial, dramatic TV scripts".
 For several years, he corresponded with John M. Gunn of the National Council of Churches regarding the application of Christian teachings in television series.
 However, Gunn stopped replying after Roddenberry wrote in a letter: "But you must understand that I am a complete pagan, and consume enormous amounts of bread, having found the Word more spice than nourishment, so I am interested in a statement couched in dollars and cents of what this means to the Roddenberry treasury."

+Roddenberry said of Christianity, "How can I take seriously a God-image that requires that I prostrate myself every seven days and praise it?
+That sounds to me like a very insecure personality."
+At one point, he worked a similar opinion, which was to have been stated by a Vulcan, into the plot for Star Trek: The God Thing.
+He had a similar disdain for Judaism.
+Despite working closely with Jewish writers and stars such as Shatner, Nimoy, and Koenig for the series, Nimoy said of Roddenberry, "Gene was antisemitic, clearly," qualifying that Roddenberry was anti-religious, seeing Jews as a religious group, adding "but I saw examples not only of [Roddenberry] practicing antisemitism, but of him being callous about other peoples' differences as well.”
+As with Christianity, Roddenberry similarly dismissed that there were any deliberately Jewish principles or allusions included in Star Trek, telling a journalist, "You Jews have a lamentable habit of identifying those characteristics in a society that you deem positive and then taking credit for inventing them.”